paolofromfar/AI4Lobbying/README.md

 ## Summary

 This project is about collecting all available data from EU institutions on a specific subject.
 It would automatically create links between Members of the European Parliament and their expressed votes to create a map of interests, cross party and cross nationalities.
-It would also look into proposed amendments to reinforce, or challenge, the map of interests built.

 ## Background